JGEN & THE ANABAPTIST DIASPORA

-For many of us it was our first encounter with Christians who use the “A” word.
-(Anabaptist – that is!)
-Back in the 1500s the Anabaptists were often called “new monastics” (it was not meant as a compliment) so perhaps it’s not surprising that we found tremendous agreement between people of Anabaptist – Mennonite – Amish – Hutterite traditions and those of entirely new and fresh expressions of church in close community.
-A small delegation from Jesus Generation. shared with delegations from Peace Tree, UNOH, Jahworks and the Community of the Transfiguration.
-It was inspiring to learn more of the wider context of our own journey as a network.
+For many of us it was our first encounter with Christians who use the “A” word – anabaptist – that is!
+Back in the 1500’s the Anabaptists were often called “new monastics.”
+And it was not meant as a compliment.
+So perhaps it’s not surprising that we found tremendous agreement between people of Anabaptist – Mennonite – Amish – Hutterite traditions and those of entirely new and fresh expressions of church in close community.
+A small delegation from JGen shared with delegations from Peace Tree, UNOH, Jahworks and the Community of the Transfiguration.
+It was wonderful and inspiring to learn more of the wider context of our own journey as a network.

-(above) The late Revd Bessie Pereira – Pioneer & Coordinator of OIKOS Australia – our Beloved Encourager, with whom we proudly partnered in supporting Grassroots church. (below ) Aaron Snow was a significant encouragement to me in this season.
-We met through Shapevine and discovered our parallel journeys – myself with JGen and Aaron in the U.S. with “Intentional Gatherings” and SCPX.
+(above top) The late Revd Bessie Pereira – Pioneer & Coordinator of OIKOS Australia – our Beloved Encourager, with whom we proudly partnered in supporting Grassroots church, and (above) Aaron & Morgan Snow.
+Aaron was a significant encouragement to me in this season.
+We met through Shapevine and discovered our parallel journeys in neo-monasticism – myself with JGen and Aaron in the U.S. with “Intentional Gatherings” and SCPX.
 (You can eavesdrop some key points of our conversation on my page titled Organic Church.)

 Operating Christian community in smaller units brings phenomenal benefits at many levels.
-We enjoyed giving away a proportion of our community purse which would be unimaginable in much larger churches.
-We enjoyed the experiencing the consciensization, accountability and conversion of life that flows from a culture of close conversation.
-And we enjoyed the privilege of exercising a lifestyle of inclusion and hospitality, helping people in our natural networks to find faith and discovering simple discipleship through intentional friendships.
+For example we enjoyed giving away a proportion of our community purse which would be unimaginable in much larger churches.
+We enjoyed experiencing the consciensization, accountability and personal transformation that can flow from a culture of close conversation.
+And we enjoyed the privilege of exercising a lifestyle of inclusion and hospitality, helping people in our natural networks to find and grow in faith through intentional friendships.

 The challenge of operating in smaller units is the fact that groups are in a continual cycle of beginning as people move and enter different seasons of life.
-We continued from 1997 until 2009 at which point, through changes in our circumstances and stages of life the time had come to disperse into other places, ministries and churches, and carry out newly monasticized spiritual DNA with us!
+As a network JGen ran from 1997 until 2009 at which point, through changes in our circumstances and stages of life, the time had come for us o disperse into other places, ministries and churches, and carry out newly monasticized spiritual DNA with us!
 A new season had come!

 A JGen River Baptism at Point Hut Crossing in Australia 2006!

-Today, as I look back, I feel very proud of the JGen legacy, the life and witness of the Jesus Generation diaspora – my brothers and sisters who have gone into all kinds of expressions of ministry from fostering children in Australia, to parish ministry in New Zealand and the UK; from congregational ministry in the UK, to international education and development work; from fresh expressions among young people in the UK to building community among refugees in Australia.
+Today, as I look back, I feel very proud of the JGen legacy – the life and witness of the Jesus Generation diaspora.
+Our alumni have gone into and seeded all kinds of expressions of ministry, from fostering children in Australia, to parish ministry in New Zealand and the UK; from congregational ministry in the UK, to international education and development work; from fresh expressions among young people in the UK to building community among refugees in Australia.